violetr/fem/README.md

 contain the experiments and comparisons described in the Section 3 of the paper. `plotnine` and `matplotlib` are required for the plots.

+We run the t-EM algorithm implemented by the function `EmSkew` from the R library `EMMMIXskew`.

 ## Copyright

 Authors